raven-black-dream/digital-garden/posts/Plot Information/Plot Lines/The Collection.md

 ## Setup

 Yet again, hunters at his door.
-When would they learn that he was not as easy to claim as a Visier?
-At least they weren't sending teams after him any more.
-That was always more complicated.
+When would those fools learn that he was not as easy to claim as a Visier?
 The tacit support of the Prince helps the situation a little.
+But, it has been decades.
+This Farce must end.

 The city had returned to a tense state of equilibrium.
 The catacombs were quiet.
 He was far from Elysium now, taking the round about way to his Haven.
 One never knows when one might be followed.

-The 'Meeting' was a very poorly disguised ambush.
+The door of his Haven was slightly ajar.
+His dagger in hand 'abd fades from view as he slipped through the door.
+Stalking through the halls of his Haven his senses keen.
+His muscles loose, relaxed.
+The only tension in his body in his legs, as he balanced on the knife's edge.
+No one here.
+He storms into the room where his collection is kept.
+The cabinet is open.

+NO!
+One of the Tremere in missing.
+Who!?!

+His beast rises in the back of his mind.
+In a blink he is back in the catacombs sprinting towards Marcus's office.

+In Marcus's office:

+The door is thrown open, and 'abd  standing in the entryway.
+Dagger clutched in his hand, fire in his eyes.

+"Someone stole from my collection, Marcus.
+I will have my property back.
+I will find the person who stole it.
+I will hunt them, I will have their Blood, Marcus."

+"Take a breath, my friend.
+We will get your property back."

+"No, Marcus!
+I was informing you of my next course of action.
+Not asking for permission."

+"I cannot have you staking the whole court until you find the perpetrator, my friend.
+We need to take this in a more even handed way.
+You need to sit down, and breathe, I will put the Searchers on it.
+They have shown some amount of promise."

+## Notes
+- Thief is young enough to not know of Giovanna's death/choices - 'abd is a boogeyman, not real.
+The thief is convinced to "break in" to the haven and steal something.
+They later bite the vial as per the "legends" and windup diablarizing the Tremere Leader that was in the vial, and are possessed.
+- Vial stolen is one of the Tremere leadership vial
+- Marcus convinces 'abd to let the coterie find the offender so 'abd doesn't stake the entire court